 Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
 Radiation may be given in two ways:

 Chemotherapy is the use of toxic drugs to kill cancer cells.
-It may be given in many forms, including: pill, injection, and by catheter.
+It may be given in many forms, including: pill, injection, or through an IV.
 The drugs enter the bloodstream and travel through the body.
 It kills mostly cancer cells, but also some healthy cells.
 Chemotherapy alone rarely cures cervical cancer.
 It may be used with surgery and/or radiation.

 This therapy may also be used to help control pain and bleeding when a cure is no longer possible.